-We concluded our work in accordance with International Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits of Reviews of Historical Financial Information".
-This Standard requires that we plan and perform our work to obtain limited assurance whether any matters have come to our attention that cause us to believe that the Disclosures are not fairly presented, in all material respects, in accordance with the requirements of the Directive.
-Our procedures included verifying, on a sample basis, the compliance of the Disclosures with the requirements of the Directive, as well as obtaining evidence supporting certain of the amounts and notifications included in the Disclosures.
+Our procedures included verifying, on a sample basis, the compliance of the Disclosures with the Disclosure Requirements, as well as obtaining evidence supporting certain of the amounts and notifications included in the Disclosures.
 Our procedures also included an assessment of any significant estimates made by the Company's Board of Directors in the preparation of the Disclosures.
 We believe that our procedures provide a reasonable basis for our conclusion.

-The procedures performed do not constitute either an audit or a review made in accordance with International Standards on Auditing or International Standards on Review Engagements, and hence we do not express any assurance other than the statement made below.
-Had we performed an audit or review in accordance with International Standards on Auditing or International Standards on Review Engagements, other matters might have come to our attention that would have been reported to you.
+The procedures performed do not constitute either an audit or review made in accordance with International Standards on Auditing or International Standards on Review Engagements, and hence we do not express any assurance other than the statement made below.
+Had we performed an audit or a review in accordance with International Standards on Auditing or International Standards on Review Engagements, other matters might have come to our attention that would have been reported to you.